SeaCloudsEU/SeaCloudsPlatform/README.md

 vagrant up brooklyn
 ```
 This spins up an Apache Brooklyn server accessible at `http://10.10.10.100:8081`.

+## Deploying SeaClouds on BYON

+- Point your favourite browser at `http://10.10.10.100:8081`
+- Select `SeaClouds Platform on BYON` application from Apache Brooklyn dropdown menu
+- Click on `Finish` button.

+**Notice**: all the SeaClouds services will report a URL similar to http://127.0.0.1:3000
+To reach it from your browser, you have to reach http:10.10.10.100:3000 instead.

+## Deploying SeaClouds on the cloud

 - Point your favourite browser at `http://10.10.10.100:8081`
 - Select `SeaClouds platform` application from Apache Brooklyn dropdown menu